Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Walking Through Negreira on the AC-447 on day one of the Finisterre WayWalking Through Negreira on the AC-447

 Around the bend at the top of the hill is the Hostal Pensión La Mezquita, shown below.
 The Camino goes left here, and the hostal is on the corner on the right.
-This is a very comfortable hotel, and Rich and I splurged on a room with a king-size bed, a true rarity on the Camino, for 60 Euro and a huge buffet breakfast included.
-They also served a delicious pilgrim's menu dinner for only 10 Euros each.
+This is a very comfortable hotel, and Rich and I splurged on a room with a king-size bed, a true rarity on the Camino, for 70 Euros and a huge buffet breakfast included.
+They also served a delicious pilgrim's menu dinner for a very inexpensive price.

 There is also an albergue here, called the Albergue El Carmenwithin the same building.
 There is no kitchen, but there is a cafeteria, with inexpensive meals.